Brandt Snedeker: Later career

+In May 2026, Snedeker won the Oneflight Myrtle Beach Classic for his first win since August 2018.
+He shot a final-round 5-under 66 to come from three shots down at the start of the final round to win his 10th title on the PGA Tour.

 Personal life

-Snedeker resides in Nashville with his wife Mandy and his children Lily and Austin who were born in 2011 and 2012.
-He used to work with instructor Butch Harmon.
+Snedeker resides in Nashville with his wife, Mandy, and his children, Lily and Austin.
 His brother, Haymes Snedeker, won The Big Break X: Michigan, and earned a shot at Q school and the PGA Tour.